-Other Capital Equipment - Computers - The deferral of computer funds totaling \$9.5 million will delay additional computer capability for Nuclear Materials (\$2.3 million), Weapons (\$6 million), Physical Research (0.7 million) and Biomedical and Environmental Research (0.5 million).
+Other Capital Equipment - Computers - The deferral of computer fundtotaling \$9.5 million will delay additional computer capability for Nuclear Materials (\$2.3 million), Weapons (\$6 million), Physical Research (0.7 million) and Biomedical and Environmental Research (0.5 million).
 Consequences will include some delays in a) improvement of nuclear materials production processes at the Savannah Piver plant and b) installation of additional computational capability for the weapons program at Sandia Laboratory.

 Other Capital Equipment - General - Deferrals totaling \$4.4 million in general equipment will: 1) delay procurement of a \$1.0 million electron microscope in the Physical Research program (deferring a program which will simulate neutron damage to reactor materials); 2) delay a \$2.4 million procurement of two currently leased airplanes in the Weapons program (increasing cost of later procurement by about 10%); and 3) delay procurements totaling \$1.0 million in the Nuclear Materials program for replacement of reactor and plant support equipment (increasing risk of plant down-time as a result of equipment failures).

-This deferral is not expected to adversely affect the launo
+Total 1975 Outlays Dollars in Millions

-1975 Budget (February transmittal) \$ 3013.7

-Without deferral (current estimate) 2997.6

-With deferral (revised estimate) 2981.2
+1975 Budget (February transmittal) Without deferral (current estimate) With deferral (revised estimate) \$ 3013.7 2997.6 2981.2

-(Effect of action on 1976 outlays) ...
+(Effect of action on 1976 outlays) +16.4